-Thanks to the program's flexibility, many students pair their French major with a major in disciplines such as International Relations, Philosophy, Music, Film, and Education -- limitless fields in which a mastery of French gives you special insight.
+Webster's friendly, fluent professors will challenge you as a student, but the small class sizes ensure that faculty will be able to help every step of the way.
+Thanks to the program's flexibility, many students pair the French program with other academic disciplines such as International Relations, Philosophy, Music, Film, and Education -- limitless fields in which a mastery of French gives you special insight.

 About the Department

 Webster's Department of International Languages and Cultures encourages creativity and critical thinking while preparing students to be competitive in today's global marketplace.
-Personalized instruction from faculty trained in different international languages, cultures, and literatures increases students' awareness of their own values as well as those of others.
+Personalized instruction from faculty trained in different international languages, cultures and literatures increases students' awareness of their own values as well as those of others.

-For students who pursue degrees in foreign languages and literatures, communication in the target language is the primary goal, but coursework also reflects the importance of culture and literature.
+For students who pursue degrees in foreign languages and literatures, communication in the target language is the primary goal but coursework also reflects the importance of culture and literature.

 The Department of International Languages and Cultures offers a full range of courses in English as a Second Language, French, German, and Spanish.
-Other language offerings include Arabic, Chinese, Dutch, Italian, Japanese, Latin, Polish, Russian, and Thai
+Other language offerings include Arabic, Chinese, Dutch, Italian, Japanese, Latin, Polish, Russian, and Thai.